galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 Which metrics are available can be determined by inspecting the `colData()` component of the object as shown above.

-Given that `plotColData()` can only plot one QC metric at a time, we use the `cowplot` package to combine them into a single figure.
+Given that `plotColData()` can only plot one QC metric at a time on the y-axis, we use the `cowplot` package to combine them into a single figure.

 > <hands-on-title>R code</hands-on-title>
 >